Enoki Docs

 }

-Unlike a wallet, this example does not require confirmation to approve the transaction.
+Unlike other wallets, signing does not require confirmation to approve the transaction.
 In a production app, you should provide logic that informs the user they are performing a transaction and allow them to cancel it if it was unintended.

 On this page